Frug/AJAX-Chat/readme.md

 Help
 ====
-Essential documentation is contained in the attached readme files.
+Essential documentation is contained in the attached readme files

-For more documentation consult the github wiki: https://github.com/Frug/AJAX-Chat/wiki For support questions use google groups: https://groups.google.com/forum/#!forum/ajax-chat To report bugs use github issues: https://github.com/Frug/AJAX-Chat
+For more documentation consult the github wiki: https://github.com/Frug/AJAX-Chat/wiki

+For support questions use google groups: https://groups.google.com/forum/#!forum/ajax-chat

+To report bugs use github issues: https://github.com/Frug/AJAX-Chat